Human Following Robot Using Arduino and Ultrasonic Sensor

 }

-This block of code consists of three function (‘sensorOne()’, ‘sensorTwo()’, ‘sensorThree()’) responsible for measuring the distance using ultrasonic sensors.
+This block of code consists of three functions (‘sensorOne()’, ‘sensorTwo()’, ‘sensorThree()’) responsible for measuring the distance using ultrasonic sensors.

-The ‘sensorOne()’ function measure the distance using the first ultrasonic sensor .
+The ‘sensorOne()’ function measures the distance using the first ultrasonic sensor.
 It's important to note that the conversion of the pulse duration to distance is based on the assumption that the speed of sound is approximately 343 meters per second.
 Dividing by 29 and halving the result provides an approximate conversion from microseconds to centimeters.

-The ‘sensorTwo()’ and ‘sensorThree()’ functions work in a similar manner but for the second and third ultrasonic sensors respectively.
+The ‘sensorTwo()’ and ‘sensorThree()’ functions work similarly, but for the second and third ultrasonic sensors, respectively.

 // Function to measure the distance using an ultrasonic sensor